RoboticsClubIITJ/ML-DL-implementation/CONTRIBUTING.md

 # To push your work to your remote repository
 $ git push -u origin Branch_Name
 ```
-- Here is how your branch will look.

 ## Step 6 : Pull Request